 Naval Hospital Beaufort consists of the hospital and two Branch Medical Clinics - one at Marine Corps Recruit Depot (MCRD), Parris Island and the other at Marine Corps Air Station (MCAS), Beaufort.
 Naval Hospital Beaufort provides general medical, surgical, and emergency services to all Active Duty Navy and Marine Corps personnel, as well as retired military personnel and all military dependents residing in the Beaufort area, a population of approximately 35,000 beneficiaries.
 Interestingly, it is one of the few military facilities which is a complete military compound in itself, rather than a tenant of a larger command.

 Field & Stream magazine named Beaufort a Top 20 Fishing Town in America.
 Both power boaters and kayakers will wonder if they will ever have enough time to explore all the waterways winding throughout the Sea Islands.
 Bicycling is also a popular on the islands because of the navigable roads and expansive, scenic views of the marshland.
 There are a handful of golf courses in the area; some are open to the public.
 Hunting Island State Park on the Sea Islands is home to one of the most beautiful secluded beaches to explore during family vacations.

 Big box stores and large shopping malls have not taken over the heart of Beaufort; they can be found nearby in Bluffton.
 Art galleries, outfitters, and outdoor cafes abound along the downtown waterfront.
 The Low Country is home to some of the finest seafood restaurants in South Carolina and is the birthplace of the oyster roast.
 The best Beaufort restaurants include the Wren, Plum, and Dockside.
-There is a charming farmer's market downtown where local produce is sold.
+There is a charming Beaufort Farmers Market in downtown where local produce is sold.
 Working farms are popular on the Sea Islands; some are U-Pick farms filled with strawberries and other produce.

-The average price of homes for sale in Beaufort County is $223k.
-The 2012 estimated property tax millage rate is $.04754 per 25% of $100.
-Depending on which Beaufort SC neighborhood you purchase in, there is an additional county tax for the fire district.
+The average price of homes for sale in Beaufort County is $175,000.
+The estimated property tax millage rate is $.2520 per $1000 of assessed value.
+Depending on the Beaufort SC real estate you purchase in, there may be additional county tax for the fire district.
 Second homes in South Carolina are assessed the school taxes.
 Visit our library to find help and to learn how to calculate property taxes.
-The crime index for 2011 per City-Data.com was 607.60, almost double the national average.
-This may make gated communities more appealing.
-If you're searching out where to retire in South Carolina, consider Beaufort, one of the happiest seaside towns.
-We’ve find a number of South Carolina coastal communities of interest with boating, beachfront, and golf amenities.

-Ask us for a free Beaufort SC Relocation Information to learn more about the South Carolina coastal retirement communities.
+Ask us for free Beaufort SC Relocation Information to learn more about the South Carolina coastal retirement communities.